 The specific language for the required notice regarding the federal and California EITC is contained in the statute.
 The notice must be provided one week before or after, or at the same time, the employer provides an annual wage summary, including but not limited to a Form W-2 or a Form 1099.

 With new laws passed each session, it can be mind-bending to keep track of it all.
-Our team at Hackler Flynn & Associates have the expertise to keep you in compliance, so you can concentrate on what’s important: making money for your new business!
+Our team at Hackler Flynn & Associates has the expertise to keep you in compliance, so you can concentrate on what’s important: making money for your new business!

 DISCLAIMER: Content on the website should not be considered legal advice and is for information purposes only.
 Communications made through the website do not create an attorney-client relationship.
 Hackler Flynn and Associates is not responsible for any content that you may access from third-party resources that may be accessed through or linked to this website.